 needs can be provided.

-SURREY SCHOOLS LUNCH PROGRAM - students at 17 elementary schools, 4 secondary schools and 1 learning centre are provided a daily nutritious lunch.
+SURREY SCHOOLS LUNCH PROGRAM - students at 21 elementary schools, 4 secondary schools and 4 learning centres are provided a daily nutritious lunch.
 Many more schools and students are critically in need of the Lunch Program.
-It costs $700 to feed one child for the whole school year.
+It costs $2.24 to purchase food for one lunch per day.
+Lunch typically consists of a cold entre, fruit or dessert and juice or milk to drive.
+Lunches are made off site and delivered to most schools.
 Your donation will make one of the most significant and important differences to a child’s development and education.
 Read more...

 ATTENDANCE MATTERS (AM) AND BREAKFAST PROGRAMS - ensure at risk and vulnerable students arrive at school on time every day, and that they are ready, able and motivated for the learning day ahead.
-More than 800 children at 18 inner city elementary schools currently participate in Attendance Matters which provides targeted staffing and outreach to families in need in addition to breakfast.
-Breakfast Programs operate at an additional 30 schools through volunteers.
-Funding is needed to provide nutritious, complete food and necessary equipment to operate these 48 programs.
+More than 800 children at 21 inner city elementary schools currently participate in Attendance Matters which provides targeted staffing and outreach to families in need in addition to breakfast.
+Breakfast Programs operate at an additional 39 schools through volunteers providing daily breakfast to another 700 children each day.
+Breakfast consists of cereal, milk, toast, jam, cheese, yogurt, fruit, vegetables, eggs and sometimes special items like breakfast sandwiches, smoothies or french toast.
+It costs approximately $1 per breakfast to purchase the food needed to run this program.
+More funding is needed to provide nutritious, complete food and necessary equipment to operate these 60 programs and to ensure that all hungry children at schools in Surrey receive breakfast.
 Read more...

 SNACK PROGRAM - snacks are distributed each year to students in need at 90 of Surrey’s 125 public schools, feeding among more than 1000 children per day.
 These simple grab and go snacks fill the void for many hungry students at schools where we are unable to operate full meal programs.
 This program is operated in partnership with the Surrey Firefighters and is supported entirely through donations from the community.
 Funding is needed to continue the program and to provide fresh fruit and dairy products.